json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 #### Across Schema Resources

 Now consider the following sequence of examples.
-In the left, a JSON Schema called `https://example.com/point-in-time` with a nested schema resource (at `/$defs/timestamp`) and a reference to an external schema called `https://example.com/epoch` (from `/anyOf/1/$ref`).
-In the right, the corresponding directed graph representations of the root schema resource, the nested schema resource, and the external schema resource.
+On the left, a JSON Schema called `https://example.com/point-in-time` with a nested schema resource (at `/$defs/timestamp`) and a reference to an external schema called `https://example.com/epoch` (from `/anyOf/1/$ref`).
+On the right, the corresponding directed graph representations of the root schema resource, the nested schema resource, and the external schema resource.
 Like before, at each step of the evaluation process, we gray out the parts of the schema and of the